hydrusnetwork/hydrus/docs/developer_api.md

 *   7 - File originally imported time

 !!! warning "Adding or Deleting"
-    You can add or delete type 0 (web domain) timestamps, but you can only edit existing instances of all the others.
+    You can add or delete type 0 (web domain) timestamps and set an archived time with no previous record, but you can only edit existing instances of all the others.
 This is broadly how the _manage times_ dialog works, also.
 Stuff like 'last viewed' is tied up with other numbers like viewtime and num_views, so if that isn't already in the database, then we can't just add the timestamp on its own.
 Same with 'deleted time' for a file that isn't deleted!
 So, in general, other than web domain stuff, you can only edit times you already see in [/get\_files/file\_metadata](#get_files_file_metadata).

 If you select 0, you have to include a `domain`, which will usually be a web domain, but you can put anything in there.

 If you select 1, the client will _not_ alter the modified time on your hard disk, only the database record.
 This is unlike the dialog.
 Let's let this system breathe a bit before we try to get too clever.

 If you select 3, 4, or 7, you have to include a `file_service_key`.
 The 'previously imported' time is for deleted files only; it records when the file was originally imported so if the user hits 'undo', the database knows what import time to give back to it.

+If you select 5 and the file is currently in the inbox, it will be archived!

 If you select 6, you have to include a `canvas_type`, which is: